fwhigh/fwhigh.github.io/_posts/2021-06-02-metaflow-ml-debugging.md

 # Overview

-This post addresses feature Metaflow job debugging and feature development.
+This post addresses Metaflow job debugging and feature development.
 My aim is to make the entire cycle as short, painless, and accurate as possible.

 Let's start with the setup.